 Retirees receiving Social Security benefits that have been reduced by the WEP did work under Social Security, earning a minimum of 40 quarters required to qualify for Social Security benefits.
 However, because they also worked in a non-covered job outside of Social Security and are receiving a pension based on that work, their Social Security benefit is reduced.

-The WEP formula can reduce a retiree’s Social Security benefit by as much as $465 per month, with the reduction for many public retirees averaging $400 a month or $4,800 per year!
+The WEP formula can reduce a retiree’s Social Security benefit by as much as $498 per month for new retirees in 2021, with the reduction for many public retirees averaging $400 a month or $4,800 per year!

 While the minimum number of quarters needed in order to qualify for Social Security is 40 (10 years), retirees having spent a full 35 year career paying into Social Security amass at least 120 quarters under the federal program.